Saucony: Footwear

+In 2025, Saucony released the Silo line in collaboration with Paul Ruffles, combining performance design with cultural storytelling.

 Originals

-Originals are Saucony's heritage range, which includes reintroduced older shoe styles produced by the company, which have been improved with better materials and different colorways.
-These include the popular Shadow model, Jazz model, and Hornet model.
-The latter of which remains the company's biggest selling product.
+Originals are Saucony's heritage range, which includes reintroduced older shoe styles produced by the company with different materials and colorways.
+These include the popular Shadow model, Jazz model, and Hornet model, the latter of which remains the company's biggest selling product.